sevdayadegari/create-github-account/README.md

 # create-github-account
-so I created my account today and Im kinda nervous but its ok.everything is gonna be ok.
+so I created my account today and Im kinda nervous but its ok.